ibm-messaging/event-streams-samples/kafka-java-liberty-sample/docs/CF_Standard_Enterprise_Plan.md

 ## Set up a Cloud Foundry Service Alias
 Before continuing, connect to IBM Cloud with the [IBM Cloud command line interface](https://cloud.ibm.com/docs/cli?topic=cloud-cli-ibmcloud-cli).

-The Enterprise plan is IAM enabled.
+The Standard/Enterprise plan is IAM enabled.
 Therefore the following extra step is required to create a Cloud Foundry alias for your Service:

 Create a Cloud Foundry alias for your service's associated CRN:
 ```shell